rkvsraman/historian/README.md

 ![Search for a saved trail](images/Historian3.png?raw=true "Search for a saved trail")

 Historian also maintains a list of closed tabs (And all the pages that were visited in that tab).
 So you no longer have to worry if you have closed any tab by mistake.

+##Note on Privacy
+Rest assured, Historian does *NOT* send any data to any sevrers or location outside your machine.